 As my family did not have a car while I was growing up, I viewed these old cars almost entirely from a distance.
-What struck me in particular were the following, the first three of which are described below and the last of which has its own page:
+What struck me in particular were the following, the first four features of which are described below and the last of which has its own page:

-Some of these features are perhaps clearer in the photo of a 1920s car, which, being earlier, was less streamlined.
+Some of these features are clearest in the photo of a 1920s car, which, being earlier, was less streamlined than later ones.

 Car windows were made of some sort of cracking, brownish plastic, which was not really any longer properly transparent.